markur4/plotastic/paper.md

 `seaborn` has become a popular choice for plotting in Python, offering an intuitive interface.
-Its statistical functionality focuses on descriptive plots and bootstrapped confidence intervals.
+Its statistical functionality focuses on descriptive plots and bootstrapped confidence intervals

 [@waskomSeabornStatisticalData2021].
 The library `pingouin` offers an extensive set of statistical tests, but it lacks integration with common plotting capabilities [@vallatPingouinStatisticsPython2018].